Wednesday August 11, 2010

 7. The aliens have something like a television where they watch parts of Earth where arts flourish.
 Part of this television watching included a Hindi song and dance sequence they see through the screen!

-8. There is absolutely no mention of oxygen and related issues..something that is paramount in most other alien flicks.
-So, aliens walk into earth and humans walk into alien land with no problems with breathing whatsoever.
+8. There is absolutely no mention of oxygen and related issues… something that is paramount in most other alien flicks involving another planet.
+So, the aliens here walk into Earth and humans walk into alien land with no problems with breathing whatsoever.

-9. MGR has a fantastic hand combat-style fight scene with the alien left behind!
+9. MGR has a fantastic hand combat-style fight scene with this alien who is left behind!
 MGR may be the first Indian film hero to fight an alien, that too with bare hands!
 This happens just after MGR discovers the alien transceiver!
+Also, here, that alien is seen wearing some kind of mask – may answer some parts of the question in earlier point about oxygen/atmosphere.

 10. There is a scene of alien space craft sighting too!
 Villagers notice a space craft flying and ask MGR what it is.
 He very casually responds, ‘It’s a flying saucer’.
-The way he responds makes it seem like he’s seen them all!
+The way he responds makes it seem like he’s talking about a nice, healthy cow crossing the road!
 MGR’s sister asks him where they are from.
-He says that they are from a different ‘Mandalam’ (Planet?).
+He (knowledgeably, at that) says that they are from a different ‘Mandalam’ (Planet?).

 11. MGR hitches a ride in an alien space ship to rescue his lady love, Banumathi, who has been abducted by aliens!
-He takes on the garb of a court jester to stay on in the alien land.
+He takes on the garb of a court jester (who looks exactly like MGR, by the way, and conveniently dies, for MGR to take on his garb!) to stay on in the alien land.
 And, he even manages to have fencing duel with Nambiar, the evil minister of alien land!

 This is a gem of a film that needs to be archived with a lot more care, in whatever form it is in.
 Is this the first Indian film ever to feature an alien and alien space ship?
 Even if it is not, hats off to the people who made this film back when sophisticated special effects were unheard of.
 The effects no doubt look tacky for our present-day eyes fed on Avatar, but just imagine how people in the 50s made and reacted to this film!
 Incredible achievement!